How to Make an Herbal Infusion

 Step 1: Measure the Herbs

-Measure 2-3 grams (1 teaspoon) of dried herbs or 4-6 grams (2 teaspoons) of fresh herbs and put them in a tea infuser.
-If you do not have a tea infuser, you could use a reusable, unbleached tea filter bag or pour the tea through an unbleached coffee filter after steeping.
-I recommend unbleached options not only for their lack of processing with toxic chlorine or oxygen-bleaching but it’s also better for the environment.
+Measure 2-3 grams (1 teaspoon) of dried herbs or 4-6 grams (2 teaspoons) of fresh herbs.
+Place the herbs in an infusion mug or a regular mug/cup with an optional tea infuser.
+If you do not have a tea infuser, you could use a reusable, unbleached tea filter bag.
+Another option is to pour the tea through an unbleached coffee filter after steeping to strain unwanted herbal sediment from the bottom of the cup.
+I recommend unbleached options because they aren’t processed with toxic chlorine or oxygen bleach, plus it’s better for the environment.

-Pour the freshly boiled water into the cup, cover, and let steep for 5-10 minutes.
-Remove the tea infuser/bag or filter through a coffee filter before adding a little lemon, honey, or other sweetener, if desired.
+Pour the room-temperature, cold, or freshly boiled water into a cup, cover, and steep.
+For hot infusions, steep in freshly boiled water for 5-10 minutes.
+For cold infusions, use room-temperature or cold water and refrigerate for 8 hours or overnight.
+Remember, cold infusions are for mucilaginous herbs.
+Remove the tea infuser/bag, or filter through a coffee filter, before adding a little lemon, honey, or your preferred sweetener, if desired.
 Enjoy.

 Dosage & Storage

-This recipe makes 1 cup, which is the equivalent of 1 dose.
+This recipe yields 1 cup, equivalent to 1 dose.
 The standard maximum daily dosage for herbal infusions is 3 to 4 cups.
 If there are leftovers, store them in the refrigerator immediately.
-Do not reheat tea; this will result in flavor and nutrient loss.
+If opting for hot tea, do not reheat; this will result in flavor and nutrient loss.
 Discard tea after 24 hours to avoid bacteria growth.

 How to Join The Holistic Hipppie Community & Connect